Skip to content

 Moosilauke's Fantastic Orange Signs

 I’ve been to Moosilauke several times now, and I swear, it looks different every time.
 Recently I read a comment online where they said, “you never know when Moosilauke is going to Moosilauke,” and that rings true.
-There are days where at Moosilauke’s base you’ll have nothing but sunny skies, and yet, when you reach the summit, you find it covered in fog or are greeted with a storm.
+There are days where at Moosilauke’s base you’ll have nothing but sunny skies, and yet, when you reach the summit, you find it covered in fog, or you are greeted with a storm.
 Then, returning to the trailhead, you have clear skies again.
 This hike up Moosilauke is the only time I’ve had clear weather throughout.

 “It was a wonderfully misleading way to officially begin my adventure.”